 What documents do I need to provide to evaluate my case?

-Once we determine that we are permitted to undertake your representation, and determine that no actual or potential conflict of interest may exist, we may offer to investigate or evaluate your potential claim.
+Once we determine that we are permitted to undertake a potential client’s notation, and determine that no actual or potential conflict of interest may exist, we may offer to investigate or evaluate a potential claim.

-In order for us to evaluate your case or claims, it is important that you complete our New Client Questionnaire, as accurately and completely as you can, and return it to us with all the documents associated with your account, including, to the extent possible, you new account forms, customer statements, confirmations, correspondence, complaints (of any kind), risk analyses, investor questionnaires, or any other documents you may have or that your feel are important to your case or claim.
+In order for us to evaluate a case or claims, it is important that the potential client complete our New Client Questionnaire, as accurately and completely as they can, and return it to us with all the documents associated with their account, including, to the extent possible, their new account forms, customer statements, confirmations, correspondence, complaints (of any kind), risk analyses, investor questionnaires, or any other documents that may be considered important.

 What happens if you decide to undertake my representation?